 A few days prior, the burnishing liquid arrived so I decided it was a good time (or at least not a bad time) to test drive the burnishing liquid and get the basic track color on.

 This is the stuff:

 It gets diluted 50% with water.
-The water where I live is very hard so rather than use it from the tap, I used distilled water.
+The water where I live is very hard so rather than use it from the tap, I used distilled water (I do the same thing for wet sanding and decals for the same reason).
 I emptied the contents of the bottle into a plastic tray and then used the bottle to measure the water and mixed it well:

 Any references I’ve read regarding Fruilmodel’s tracks and burnishing liquids (not just this brand’s) stress washing the track shoes thoroughly before attempting any coating, so I did.
 References stated that the tracks should be immersed and then bubbles knocked and/or shaken away from the surface so that the liquid gets into all the crevices.
 I used an old toothbrush and the task was surprisingly tedious.
 I found it easier to wash and de-bubble assembled tracks instead of individual track shoes:

 After a few minutes, I took one of the tracks out and checked it (forgetting that I was going to have to de-bubble it again):